Special Activities Permit

-Submit application to park contact at least sixty (60) days in advance to allow for review, consultation with local governments, public notice, SEPA review requirements, and required agency preparations.
+- Submit the application and supplemental information to park contact at least sixty (60) days in advance to allow for review, consultation with local governments, public notice, SEPA review requirements, and required agency preparations.

 Please prepare to communicate regularly with Washington State Parks staff to ensure successful completion of application.

-If your Special Activity Permit covers multiple parks or will occur more than 3 times within a year please contact a Region office for more information, see Region Office contact information below.
+If your special activity permit covers multiple parks or will occur more than 3 times within a year please contact a region office for more information.

 Application fee includes the basic environmental review.
 Additional review fees may apply.